Oremus-Labs/ol-n8n/README.md

 Create the following secret in the `n8n` namespace before enabling the values:

 1. **`n8n-sync-secrets`** – API token for the in-cluster n8n instance.
+2. **`n8n-postgresql`** – Managed by the 1Password Operator.
+Must contain `password` and `postgres-password` fields so Bitnami PostgreSQL reuses the same credentials after every sync or pod restart.
+3. **`n8n-redis`** – Also sourced from 1Password.
+Needs the `redis-password` field so the queue + worker deployments authenticate reliably after rollouts.

 ```
 kubectl -n n8n create secret generic n8n-sync-secrets \